yan4ikxxx-wq/Nuitka-GUI-with-Embedded-AI-Error-Diagnostics/README.md

 Smart log decoding – handles CP1251/CP866 encodings to avoid corrupted UTF‑8 output.

 No black console window – final .exe runs as a pure GUI application.

 ## 💻 OS Compatibility & System Requirements

 This application is specifically designed and optimized for the **Windows** ecosystem, as it focuses on generating standalone Windows executables (`.exe`).

-## 💻 OS Compatibility & System Requirements

-This application is specifically designed and optimized for the **Windows** ecosystem, as it focuses on generating standalone Windows executables (`.exe`).